hitranonline/hapiest/README.md

 After you install hapiest, you can start it by calling `run` in a command prompt or terminal.
 If you are on mac you may have to edit the `run` file and replace `python` with `python3` or `python3.6`.

-# Troubleshooting
+## Troubleshooting
 *hapiest* is still a very immature piece of software.
 If you encounter any bugs, you're encouraged to open an issue with your bug report.

 # References
-If you use data retreived using hapiest or hapi and use it, please use the following citation if you publish it:
+If you use data retreived using hapiest or hapi and use it in research, please use the following citation if you publish
+it:

 ```
 R.V.
 Kochanov, I.E. Gordon, L.S.
 Rothman, P. Wcislo, C. Hill, J.S.
 Wilzewski, HITRAN Application Programming Interface